buckybox/webstore/README.md

 ## Services

-You must have [Redis](http://redis.io/) running - it is used for transient data.
+No database is required but you must have [Redis](http://redis.io/) running to store carts.

 ## Deployment instructions